 According to the BBB’s announcement of the Top 10 Scams of 2016, scammers took over 90 million from Canadians through a variety of creative and tricky methods.
 The top type of scam was the employment scam, with a total loss of $5.3 million reported.

 Here are three of the 10 top scams of 2016 (in no particular order) and some tips to avoid them:

 Tip: use third-party payment portals to avoid getting scammed by fake websites.

 Tip: never carry your SIN number with you, keep it in a safe place at home.

 3. Romance scams.

 Tip: do not wire money to someone you have never met.

 According to the Canadian Anti-Fraud Centre, it is estimated that less than 5% of the total number of fraud victims report their experiences to law enforcement agencies.
-By reporting a fraud, you provide law enforcement with the information they need to stop fraudsters and help prevent others from becoming victims.
+By reporting fraud, you provide law enforcement with the information they need to stop fraudsters and help prevent others from becoming victims.
 The information you provide is important!
-To report a fraud, visit Canadian Anti-Fraud Centre.
+To report fraud, visit the Canadian Anti-Fraud Centre.